ARCLabUNO/arclabwebsite/content/authors/alfalatah/_index.md

   - Grad Students
 ---

 Sarah Al Falatah is a Doctoral student in the School of Criminology and Criminal Justice at the University of Nebraska Omaha.
-Her research interests include health, neuroscience, biosocial criminology, and rehabilitation.
+Her research interests focus on  health criminology, specially physical and mental health.
 Sarah holds a MA in Criminology and Criminal Justice from the University of Nebraska Omaha.
-Currently, she working with  Dr. Tostlebe studying suicide in Omaha.
+Currently, she is working on an evaluation of prison programming in the Nebraska Department of Correctional Services with Drs.
+Zachary Hamilton and Jenn Tostlebe.
+Sarah is also working with Dr. Tostlebe studying suicide in Omaha.